Want to Lose Weight? Build Muscle

 Strength training offers many benefits, including increased muscle tone, strength, endurance and bone density.

 It’s the time of year when you want to look toned.
 And after gaining the “quarantine 15” post-coronavirus, you might be even more determined to get fit!
 Most exercise programs include aerobic conditioning and flexibility exercises.
 But if you want to burn more calories and thereby lose weight, the answer is simple: build muscle.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The most common strength training routines involve free weights such as weight plates added to barbells, fixed barbells, dumbbells, kettlebells and medicine balls to name a few.
-Weight machines are another option as well as body weight exercises such as push-ups and pull-ups.
+And of course, strength training will increase your performance in your favorite sport.The most common strength training routines involve free weights such as weight plates added to barbells, fixed barbells, dumbbells, kettlebells and medicine balls to name a few.
+Weight machines and resistance bands are other options as well as bodyweight exercises such as push-ups and pull-ups.

-The No. 1 factor to consider when beginning a strength-training program is safety.
+“The most important factor to consider when beginning a strength-training program is safety,” says Iannetta.
 So check with your physician before starting a strength training routine.
-While you can reap many benefits from strength training, performing the exercises incorrectly will put you at risk for injury.

-A general guideline for improving strength is to exercise each major muscle group at least twice a week.
-This could be performed as a whole body workout or by doing a split routine performing upper body exercises twice a week, then lower body exercises twice a week.
+As you start your workout program, a good rule of thumb is to allow equal amounts of rest for each muscle group as workout time.
+Iannetta says, “A general guideline for improving strength is to exercise each major muscle group at least twice a week.
+This could be performed as a full-body workout or by doing a split routine performing upper body exercises twice a week, then lower body exercises twice a week.”